hpgrahsl/kryptonite-for-kafka/docs/modules/kroxylicious-filter.md

 ```

 !!! warning "First-match semantics"
     Only the first matching `topic_pattern` is applied.
-Order your entries from most specific to least specific.
+Order your entries from the most specific to the least specific.

 ---